Generic PDK#

 scene.show()

-# lets assume we have 900nm silicon instead of 220nm, You will see a much thicker waveguide under the metal heater.
+# Let us assume we have 900nm silicon instead of 220nm, you will see a much thicker waveguide under the metal heater.

 layer_stack900 = get_layer_stack(thickness_wg=900 * nm)